-Are you preparing for a church anniversary and need ideas?
+I’ve assembled 11 great church anniversary ideas, prayers, and themes.
 The Christian church is not known for its celebrations, and yet the Jewish calendar is replete with festivals and jubilees.

 Therefore encourage one another and build each other up. - Paul to the Thessalonians

-There verse above tells me that God approves of a celebration now and then, and not only approves but mandates how and when -at least in the Old Testament.
-While Christmas and Easter are celebrated in church as well, culturally, the real celebration tends to focus around Santa and the Easter Bunny.
+The verse above proves that God approves of a celebration, and not only approves but mandates how and when – at least in the Old Testament.
+While Christmas and Easter are celebrated in church, culturally, the real celebration tends to focus around Santa and the Easter Bunny.

 Jesus’ birth, death and resurrection are typically “celebrated” more piously.

-Maybe it’s time to find creative ways to celebrate within the church by promoting special dates and achievements while having a good time and praising the Lord together thanking him for his blessings.
+Maybe it’s time to find creative ways to celebrate within the church by promoting special dates and achievements while having a good time and praising the Lord together.
+Thank him for his blessings through a celebration.